mosteo/braillart/README.md

 into ZX Spectrum territory, where colors were likewise applied to pixel blocks rather than in individual pixels.

-(Not that this is in any way efficient.)
+(Not that this is in any way efficient.
+I don't really know.
+Maybe it is.)